Bladetrain3r/Magic-Launcher/FAQ.md

 ## Any Real Life uses so far?
 Sure!
 I'm using it myself for a few things already and plan to keep going:

+### Cloud & Server Management
-- Running smoothly on AWS EC2 instances for cloud-based admin tasks, specifically...
+- Running smoothly on AWS EC2 instances for cloud-based admin tasks
-- I'm running it on an EC2 hosted Foundry VTT server for our GM to manage more easily:
+- Deployed on an EC2 hosted Foundry VTT server for our GM to manage more easily:
 ![Foundry Control Panel](image3.png)

-- I'm using it as a launcher for my gaming collection across marketplaces, retro games, and custom maps/mods for DOOM.
+- Control panel for Raspberry Pi fileserver - graphical interface without NAS bloat
+- DevOps dashboards and control panels within development environments

+### Gaming & Entertainment
+- Universal game launcher across Steam, GOG, Epic, and retro emulators
+- Custom DOOM WAD/mod launcher with organized folders:
 ![DOOM](image4.png)
+- Remote PyChess sessions against Raspberry Pi with Stockfish engine (I lost)

+### Development & Containers
-- And separately in WSL for more dev/admin related things like Docker stuff.
+- WSL launcher for Docker management and dev tools
-- And in a Docker Container - combine with preset configs for an easy GUI to run test scripts or checks.
-- I'm running it on a Raspberry Pi to launch scripts and check logs.
-A graphical control center for a fileserver without the NAS software bloat.
-- Even using it in my DevOps day job to build out control panels and a few dashboard launcher shortcuts within the dev environment.
+- Dockerized GUI for running test scripts and health checks
+- Preset configs for different development environments
-- A fully containerised, freshly installed browser with no persistent data between launches - but with bookmarks via Magic Launcher
+- Fully containerized browser with ephemeral sessions but persistent bookmarks

-And for fun, I've daisy chained it - launched from Powershell, then used it to launch itself in WSL, then in Docker, then a shortcut to run it remotely with X forwarding on a VM.
+### Creative Solutions
+- Path substitution for migrating configs between local/remote/container environments
+- Nested launcher inception: PowerShell → WSL → Docker → SSH with X11 forwarding
-The software equivalent of Displayport->HDMI->DVI->VGA->USB->RJ32.
+- The software equivalent of Displayport→HDMI→DVI→VGA→USB→RJ45.
 But it worked!

+### The Magic Part
+The same launcher binary and config structure works across all these environments.
+Write once, launch anywhere.
+No environment-specific builds, no complex deployment scripts - just copy the files and run.